Azure/azure-iot-sdk-csharp/tools/CaptureLogs/readme.md

 ### Send Traces to Application Insights

 We have created a tool to send diagnostic traces logs to [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) from the target machine without the need to add Application Insights to your target application.
 This tool takes advantage of the real time session and does not require disk space.
+For more details on the usage of the TransmitETL applcaition see the [documentation](TransmitETLSource/TransmitETL.md)

 1. Download the TransmitETL.zip from this directory.
 2. Unzip the file into a location you can access